Current Book Selection and Meeting Time

-All are welcome – no reservation is necessary – come as you are.
+All are welcome – come as you are.
 For further information Contact Louise Hartman at 609-468-6036 or firstname.lastname@example.org.

 Our book discussions are gentle and kind and explore the problems and possibilities of living with mental illness.
 We use the lens of the authors whose books we read to inform our discussions.
 But our group enthusiastically embraces digressions and invites participants to bring their own personal stories into our forum (if they so choose).
 And sometimes it’s not always possible for members to read the book prior to our meetings.
 That’s fine, we’re not sticklers on that front (or any front for that matter); we just encourage the free flow of compassion.

 We look forward to seeing you!

 Life Inside My Mind: 31 Authors Share their Personal Struggles edited by Jessica Burkhart.
 Simon Pulse, New York, 2018.
 309 pp.

 Your favorite YA authors including Kami Garcia, Ellen Hopkins, Maureen Johnson, and more recount their own experiences with mental illness in this raw, real, and powerful collection of essays that explores everything from ADD to PTSD.